A new service offering complementary therapies for people who have survived cancer is set be launched in East Yorkshire.

 Staffed entirely by volunteers, qualified therapists will donate their time and expertise to enhance the well-being of people who are undergoing or have been through cancer treatment.

-The service will offer reflexology, pedicures, manicures, facials and gentle massage, and has been initiated by Hull and East Yorkshire Hospitals NHS Trust‘s Survivorship Team.
+The service will offer reflexology, pedicures, manicures, facials and gentle massage, and has been initiated by Hull University Teaching Hospitals NHS Trust‘s Survivorship Team.

 Sarah Guest, Clinical Nurse Specialist based at the Queen’s Centre for Oncology & Haematology says: